Gravtas-J/TomeBox/README.md

 ### User Interface & Export
 * **Dual Engine Architecture:** Switch between the modern Windows 11 style (`sv_ttk`) and the classic engine (featuring 8 hardcoded developer themes like Solarized, Dracula, Cyberpunk, and Nordic Slate).
 * **Data Export:** Dump your library to a flattened CSV file or generate an offline, CSS-styled HTML gallery of your collection.
-* **System Tray Intergration:** Minimizes to system tray for neat and clean runtime.
+* **System Tray Integration:** Minimizes to system tray for neat and clean runtime.

 ### Local Companion Web Server
-* **Embedded Daemon:** FastAPI server runs in a background thread inside the Tkinter process, avoiding GUI blocking.
+* **Embedded Daemon:** FastAPI server runs in a background thread inside the desktop process, avoiding GUI blocking.
 * **Menu Integration:** Toggleable via the desktop File menu; automatically retrieves and displays the host machine's local IP address.
+* **QR Code Pairing:** Scan a QR code from the desktop to securely pair your phone with the server in one tap.

-* **Chunked Audio Streaming:** Implements HTTP 206 Partial Content endpoints to stream .m4b files in 64KB chunks, allowing timeline scrubbing without loading full files into memory.
+* **Chunked Audio Streaming:** Implements HTTP 206 Partial Content endpoints to stream `.m4b` files in 64KB chunks, allowing timeline scrubbing without loading full files into memory.

-* **Metadata Hydration:** API dynamically merges library.json data with the cloud_cache and local .jpg directory to serve complete book profiles (authors, shelves, covers) to the frontend.
+* **Metadata Hydration:** API dynamically merges library data with the cloud cache and local cover directory to serve complete book profiles (authors, shelves, covers) to the frontend.

 ### Web Player Interface
 * **Mobile-First SPA:** Responsive single-page application built in vanilla HTML/CSS/JS without build steps or heavy frameworks.
+* **PWA Installable:** Add the web player to your phone's home screen for a native app feel — full-screen, no browser chrome, persistent across sessions.

-* **Live Filtering:*** Client-side grid filtering by search query (title/author) and custom desktop shelves.
+* **Live Filtering:** Client-side grid filtering by search query (title/author) and custom desktop shelves.
 * **MediaSession Hook:** Pushes cover art, title, and author data to OS-level media controllers (lock screens, smartwatches, Bluetooth car displays).

 ### Playback & Controls
 * **Dynamic Chapter Parsing:** Executes ffprobe on demand to extract MP4 chapter markers, generating an interactive chapter selection menu.
 * **Hardware Skip Integration:** Maps physical OS media buttons (previous/next track) to audiobook chapter skips and 15-second jumps.
 * **Playback Speed:** Cycles through 1.0x to 2.0x speeds, maintaining state across track changes.
 * **Advanced Sleep Timer:** Configurable by raw minutes (15/30/60) or custom chapter counts.
 Chapter-based sleep calculates the exact future timestamp and pauses precisely on the chapter boundary.

 ### Progress Sync & Multi-User Tracking
 * **Profile Integration:** Fetches desktop user profiles and isolates playback progress within the database, preventing multiple users from overriding each other.
 * **Heartbeat Sync:** Browser posts the current timestamp to the backend every 10 seconds during active playback.

-* **Bi-Directional Format Translation:** Desktop GUI translates absolute time (from the web) into chapter-relative time (for ffplay), allowing seamless resuming between PC and mobile devices.
+* **Bi-Directional Format Translation:** Desktop translates absolute time (from the web) into chapter-relative time (for ffplay), allowing seamless resuming between PC and mobile devices.

 ## Application Data

 TomeBox respects your system and does not bury files in hidden AppData folders.
 It generates the following local files directly in its root directory:

-* `library.json`: Tracks local file paths, metadata, custom shelves, and playback history.
+* `data/tomebox.db`: SQLite database tracking local file paths, metadata, custom shelves, settings, and playback history.
-* `cloud_cache.json`: Caches your Audible library metadata to reduce API calls.
+* `data/cloud_[ProfileName].json`: Caches your Audible library metadata to reduce API calls.
-* `auth_[ProfileName].json`: Stores your active Audible session data.
+* `data/auth_[ProfileName].json`: Stores your active Audible session data.
-* `settings.json`: Stores application preferences, UI themes, and your achievement/stats database.
+* `covers/`: Directory of cached high-resolution cover art (one `.jpg` per ASIN).
-* `aax_manager.log`: Output log for debugging and process tracking.
+* `logs/tomebox.log`: Rotating output log for debugging and process tracking.
-* `.tomebox_version`: Local hash file used by the auto-updater.

-# Roadmap
+## Troubleshooting

+**TomeBox won't launch / crashes immediately:** Check `logs/tomebox.log` for the error trace.
+The most common cause is missing FFmpeg binaries in the install folder.

+**Downloads fail with "Not authenticated":** Re-link your Audible account via `File → Authentication & Profiles`.
+Tokens occasionally expire and need refreshing.

+**Web companion can't connect:** Make sure your phone and PC are on the same Wi-Fi network.
+The companion only works on local networks unless you set up your own VPN.

+**Windows SmartScreen blocks the EXE:** Click "More info" then "Run anyway".
+This happens with all unsigned indie software.

+**Found a bug?** Please report it on [GitHub Issues](https://github.com/yourusername/tomebox/issues) or in [r/TomeBox](https://www.reddit.com/r/TomeBox/).

-## Ui changes
+## Roadmap

-### UI Engine Replacement:
+### Phase 1: UI Modernisation
-Migrating the frontend away from Tkinter.
+* **Web-Based UI:** Replace the Tkinter desktop interface with a unified web frontend, accessible both natively (via embedded webview) and through any browser.
+* **Headless Mode:** Run TomeBox as a background service on a NAS or home server with no UI at all — manage everything through the web companion.

-## Phase 2: The Ecosystem Shift
+### Phase 2: Ecosystem Expansion

-### Multi-Provider Support:
-Abstract the Audible API logic to support adding modules for Soundbooth Theater or other DRM-free stores.
+* **Multi-Provider Support:** Abstract the Audible-specific logic to support DRM-free providers like Libro.fm, Downpour, Soundbooth Theater, and others.
+* **Unified Library:** One interface for every audiobook you own, regardless of where you bought it.

+### Phase 3: Worldwide Access
+* **Embedded VPN:** Native Kotlin mobile app with built-in WireGuard tunnel via Headscale, enabling secure remote access to your library from anywhere in the world without router configuration or third-party services.

 ## Acknowledgments